cinnData/MLearning/[ML-04] Logistic regression.md

 ## Class probabilities

-**cClassification** is the prediction of a **categorical target**.
+**Classification** is the prediction of a **categorical target**.
 In classification models, the predicted target values are usually obtained in two steps:

 * For every sample, the model calculates a set of **class probabilities**, one for each class.
 The different types of models differ in the way in which they calculate these probabilities.